 Some 40% of all Dietrich School graduate students are international students from currently over 70 countries.
+We celebrate and rely on the diversity of perspectives they contribute to our cosmopolitan community.

 International graduate applicants must possess proficiency in English at a level that enables them to succeed in graduate-level studies.
 The University of Pittsburgh uses the official results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as a measure of English language proficiency.
 We require a minimum TOEFL score of 90 (with a score of at least 22 in each of the four sections of speaking, listening, reading, and writing).
 The Dietrich School requires a minimum IELTS of 7.0 (with at least 6.5 in each of its four sections).